about us

 Storytelling and Communications Support

-In small towns and cities, Native nations, and rural counties, people are working together to use federal funding to make good things happen in their communities.
-A berry farmer in Minnesota installs a solar array on his barn roof using Rural Energy for America Program funding.
-Two friends accessed USDA support and grant funding to open a community-run meat processing facility in Minnesota that now employs 7 local people and helps local farmers get their products to new markets.
-An Oneida farmer supplies Tribal elders with healthy, local food through the federal Local Food Purchase Assistance Cooperative Agreement Program.
-Across the country, rural and Indigenous communities are using public investments to meet local goals — and doing it in ways rooted in connection, innovation, and local business growth.
+In small towns and cities, Native nations, and rural counties, people are working together to use public investment to strengthen their communities.
+A berry farmer in Minnesota installs a solar array on his barn roof through the Rural Energy for America Program.
+Two friends in western Minnesota combine USDA support with local fundraising to open a community-run meat processing facility that now employs seven people and helps nearby farmers reach new markets.
+An Oneida farmer supplies Tribal elders with healthy, culturally grounded food through the federal Local Food Purchase Assistance Program.
+Across the country, rural and Indigenous communities are turning public investment into real progress — grounded in connection, innovation, and local business growth.

-But these stories often go unseen.
-Resource Rural addresses this gap by working directly with community organizations to surface stories from rural people who can share in their own voice about why this work matters and what it’s making possible.
-By documenting and sharing these stories, we make sure rural leaders are recognized, their contributions are valued, and more people understand how federal investments are being used to strengthen communities and local economies.
-Resource Rural supports local partners in building their own communications capacity — helping them reach new audiences, shape narratives, and keep pushing for the future they know is possible.
+But too often, these stories go unseen.
+Resource Rural helps change that by partnering directly with community organizations to lift up rural people in their own voices — why this work matters and what it’s making possible.
+By documenting and sharing these stories, we ensure rural leaders are recognized, their contributions valued, and the real impact of public investment understood.
+Through our capacity-building work, we also support local partners in growing their own communications power — reaching new audiences, shaping narratives, and advocating for the future they know is within reach.

 Advocacy and Organizing